maxsolomonhenry/FftBuffer/README.md

 ## Effect parameters
 - _Freeze_ sets the plugin to on or off.
+- _Tempo Sync_ sets the stutter rate to sync with the DAW playback tempo.
-- _Refresh_ is a manual trigger to grab a new frame to freeze on.
+- _Refresh_ is a manual trigger to grab a new frame to freeze on (only useful when Stutter Rate is set to 0).
 - _Stutter Rate_ sets the freeze update rate in Hz.
-- _Dry/Wet_ sets the mix of processed and unprocessed audio.
 - _Envelope Depth_ determines how much the effect (the frozen part) follows the amplitude envelope of the wet signal.
 Fun stuff.
+- _Dry/Wet_ sets the mix of processed and unprocessed audio.

 ## The Overlap-add buffer class